 • Make sure that you know what your PIP or Med Pay coverage is covering during an accident, and if you have a PIP or Medical payments coverage.

 • When your claim is denied by the health insurance company, then you should not start to panic immediately.
-It is common for health coverage deny’s auto accident injuries.
+It is common for health coverage to deny auto accident injuries.

 • Ensure that you are going to talk to your medical insurance all the time.
 They need to know what is going on, and you need to know how far they are for approving the health claims that you have made because of a car accident.